Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Mascot (mascot) – is a character, often in the form of an animal or a person, used to represent a company, brand, sports team or organization.
-The purpose of the mascot is to create an emotional connection with the audience.
-They can be animated and often appear at public events (growth figures, halograms, etc.), marketing campaigns, and in advertising.
-Mascots can also be considered characters who became very popular and diverged in the form of merch, memes and other manifestations of modern pop culture.
+Mascot – is a character, often in the form of an animal or a person, used to represent a company, brand, sports team, or organization.
+The purpose of a mascot is to create an emotional connection with the audience.
+They can be animated and often appear at public events (such as costumed characters, holograms, etc.), marketing campaigns, and in advertisements.
+Mascots can also be characters that have become very popular and have spread in the form of merchandise, memes, and other manifestations of modern pop culture.

 Examples of mascots

-- Mickey Mouse - a symbol of the Walt Disney Corporation, one of the most recognizable characters in the world
+- Mickey Mouse - the symbol of the Walt Disney Corporation, one of the most recognizable characters in the world

-- Pikachu - the main symbol of the Pokémon franchise, also recognized all over the world
+- Pikachu - the main symbol of the Pokémon franchise, also recognized worldwide

-- Slavek and Slavko - the official mascots of the 2012 European Football Championship in Poland and Ukraine
+- Slavik and Slavko - the official mascots of the UEFA Euro 2012 championship in Poland and Ukraine

-- Foxy - mascot of the chain of electronics and household appliances stores "Foxtrot"
+- Foxi - the mascot of the electronics and home appliances store chain "Foxtrot"

 Types of mascots

-- Costumed mascots <TAG1> people in big fluffy suits who often perform at (such as sports) events.
+- Costumed mascots – people in large fluffy costumes, often performing at (for example, sports) events.

-- Graphic mascots <TAG1> are used in print and digital media to represent a brand.
+- Graphic mascots – used in print and digital media to represent a brand.

 Why are mascots important?

-Mascots create an emotional connection between a brand and its consumers, make the brand more memorable and can become key elements in marketing strategies.
-They help distinguish a brand from competitors and can interact with the target audience.
+Mascots create an emotional connection between the brand and its consumers, make the brand more memorable, and can become key elements in marketing strategies.
+They help differentiate the brand from competitors and can interact with the target audience.

 Who creates mascots?

-Mascots are usually created by specialized designers or creative agencies that offer services in the field of character design.
-The process includes concept development, sketching, modeling and costume production (if required).
-These studios or agencies may specialize in animation, graphic design, and costume making, which often include high standards of quality and detail so that the mascot effectively represents the brand or organization.
+Mascots are usually created by specialized designers or creative agencies that offer character design services.
+The process includes concept development, sketching, modeling, and costume production (if necessary).
+These studios or agencies may specialize in animation, graphic design, as well as costume making, which often includes high standards of quality and detail to ensure that the mascot effectively represents the brand or organization.

 This post doesn't have any additions from the author yet.